-One of The Chamber’s four core functions is our role as the leading voice OF and FOR business, as one of THE organizations that will stand in the gap to influence pro-business, pro-growth policies and procedures while opposing those that are not.
+One of The Chamber’s four core functions is our role as the leading voice OF and FOR business, as THE organization that will promote and influence pro-business, pro-growth policies and procedures while opposing those that are not.

-At the beginning of 2018, we promised to track local, state, and federal legislation and inform members of how it may impact their business and our community.
-We promised to inform and guide them when action is needed, and to provide the necessary information and most effective ways to take such action.
+We track local, state, and federal legislation and inform members of how it may impact their business and our community.
+We inform and guide them when action is needed, and provide the necessary information and most effective ways to take such action.

 2018 Chamber Advocacy Updates